susansilver/Image-Credit-Shortcode/readme.md

 [3 Things You Must Know About WordPress Backups](http://cirquedumot.com/wordpress-backups/)

 Use at your own risk.
 I will do my best to help you if something goes wrong.
-Use the contact information on susansilver.info .
+Use the contact information on [susansilver.info](http://susansilver.info) .

 ## The Shortcode

 [imagecredit url="" website="" title="" profile="" author=""  deed="" credit=""]

 [Format follows Creative Commons best practices](http://wiki.creativecommons.org/Marking/Users)

+Will look like this on a Post or Page when used:

 Image Credit: <a href="URL" title="on WEBSITE">"TITLE"</a> by <a href="PROFILE" title="AUTHOR">AUTHOR</a> is licensed under <a href="DEED" title="CREDIT">CREDIT</a>